divvun/divvun-gramcheck-web/google/INSTALLING.md

 4) Wait up to 24 hours
 5) The "Divvun Grammar Checker" option should appear in the Google Docs "Add-Ons" menu

+To install the addon for a private user (GMail), install the addon from the above link and the add-on should appear in Google Docs within 24h.

 ## Chrome Web Store
 To install the one for a GMail user, navigate to https://chrome.google.com/webstore/detail/divvun-grammar-checker/bbbegmecpfjmfngngnehclkfdfkbieen?authuser=0 and press "Install".
 The addon should appear in the addon list.